jchatel/quickmail-next-docs/linkedin/importing-from-linkedin-sales-navigator.md

 ![screenshot](../images/009_file-woqPbu21S4.png)

-**Step 4.** Paste the URL copied from Sales Navigator → Follow the on screen instructions to setup import
+ Paste the URL copied from Sales Navigator → Follow the on screen instructions to setup import

 ![screenshot](../images/010_file-eKLGupsdHA.png)